ariassd/easy-csv2json/readme.md

 ## Status

 Project is: _in progress_
-Thank you for using this font
+Thank you for using this NPM

-## TODO

-- Add more symbols
-- Build a Spanish ordered version

 ## Stay in touch